 One bathroom expert reports that quartz will cost about $60 to $100 per linear foot, compared to laminate's $24 to $50 per linear foot (both prices include installation).

 Wilsonart, the manufacturer of both quartz and laminate surfaces, expands the price gap, estimating that your quartz counter will cost $95 to $105 per square foot, with laminate going for $8 to $20 per square foot.

 On the DIY front, quartz is non-existent (see the DIY section below).
 In-stock laminate slabs from home improvement stores go for as low as $300 for a full L-shaped kitchen counter, each leg measuring 10' long.This includes a rolled front edge and a built-in backsplash.

 Best: Both materials are very durable.
 But quartz comes out ahead in abrasion ratings and laminate ahead in heat resistance ratings.

-Countertop materials are tested and rated for durability by independent testing services, in accordance with ASTM (American Society for Testing and Materials) guidelines.
+Countertop materials are tested and rated for durability by independent testing services, by ASTM (American Society for Testing and Materials) guidelines.

 Nearly all quartz counters and a majority of laminate counters of quality are professionally installed.
 It is virtually impossible for homeowners to develop the skill set needed to fabricate and install quartz countertops.
-By the same token, any laminate that seeks to close the "quality gap" between quartz and laminate must be professionally installed, too.
+Any laminate that seeks to close the "quality gap" between quartz and laminate must be professionally installed, too.

-Yet is it even possible to DIY-install quartz or laminate?
+Is it even possible to DIY-install quartz or laminate?
 There is a class of engineered stone called countertop overlays, where big 18" x 21" slabs go on top of your existing counter.
-But this is a small market and I have found that, over the years, this sector has not grown in popularity.
+But this is a small market, and I have found that, over the years, this sector has not grown in popularity.
 Relative to this, DIY-installed laminate counters are far more popular.